hoseinmoradi/python-scrapping/README.md

 # python-scrapping
-This project was created using Python technology and flask tools to scrape a music site
+This project was created using flask to scrape a music site

 You need to install the following packages to get started :